NVIDIA/TensorRT-LLM/examples/quantization/README.md

 ## APIs

-[`ammo.py`](../../tensorrt_llm/models/quantized/ammo.py) uses AMMO to calibrate the PyTorch models, and generate a model config, saved as a json (for the model structure) and npz files (for the model weights) that TensorRT-LLM could parse.
+[`ammo.py`](../../tensorrt_llm/models/quantized/ammo.py) uses the quantization toolkit to calibrate the PyTorch models, and generate a model config, saved as a json (for the model structure) and npz files (for the model weights) that TensorRT-LLM could parse.
 The model config includes everything needed by TensorRT-LLM to build the TensorRT inference engine, as explained below.

 > *This quantization step may take a long time to finish and requires large GPU memory.
 Please use a server grade GPU if a GPU out-of-memory error occurs*